At a glance

 The veterinarian may need to stabilise your cat before treatment commences, which will involve the administration of intravenous fluids to correct dehydration and electrolyte derangements.

 Treatment of the obstruction:

-- Most causes of gastrointestinal obstruction will require surgery.
-That includes tumours, hernias, twisted or telescoped intestines, ingestion of foreign object and pyloric stenosis.
+- Most causes of gastrointestinal obstruction will require surgery under general anesthesia.
+That includes tumours, hernias, twisted or telescoped intestines, ingestion of foreign objects and pyloric stenosis.

-- Endoscopy is a procedure which uses an endoscope to stretch strictures or in some cases to remove the obstruction.
+- Endoscopy is a procedure that uses an endoscope to stretch strictures or in some cases to remove the obstruction.
 If scarring has occurred, surgical removal of the affected portion will be necessary.

 - Surgical resection, in which dead tissue is removed, and the cut areas are re-connected (intestinal anastomosis).

 It is not possible to prevent all conditions.

 Do not allow your cat to play with string or thread and be careful with Christmas decorations which can be attractive to cats.

 Groom cats at least once a week, and daily if you have a longhaired cat.
 It only takes a minute or two, and most cats enjoy it.